k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/OVA/Fabric_Full_OVA_Install_V7.0.1.md

 > * Memory: 32 GB RAM.
 > * Storage: 500 GB disk.
 * The VM is based on Ubuntu Server Version22.04.2 LTS (Jammy Jellyfish).
-* The OS is preconfigured with managment users.
+* The OS is preconfigured with management users.

 | Role           | Username    | Password      | Notes